Hinduwebsite.com

 The Buddha on Ignorance and Origin of Life

-According to the Buddha, the very origin of life in this world is rooted in ignorance.
+The Buddha identified avijja or ignorance as one of the four floods of suffering which can be mitigated only by following the Eightfold Path.
+According to him, the very origin of life in this world is rooted in ignorance.
 Since life arose out of ignorance, ignorance is the first problem to be solved in order to find a permanent solution to the problem of suffering in our lives.
+To the question as to how ignorance arises, he identified improper discernment as the root cause of ignorance.2

 According to the early tenets of Buddhism, the root cause of ignorance must be first ascertained and dealt with, and this becomes possible only when we practice mindfulness and observe life closely to realize how we have become what we are in the first place and what we are becoming moment to moment through our thoughts and deeds.